adstuart/azure-privatelink-dns-microhack/README.md

 Verify:

-- Clear the DNS cache on your Azure client/mgmt VM via 'ipconfig /flushdns'.
+- Clear the DNS cache on your *az-mgmt-vm* VM via 'ipconfig /flushdns'.
-- Clear the DNS cache on your Azure DNS server VM.
-(Connect via RDP, browse DNS Manager, right-click server name 'clear cache')
+- Clear the DNS cache on your *az-dns-vm* VM.
+(Browse DNS Manager, right-click server name 'clear cache')
-- Re-run nslookup on the client/mgmt VM in Azure to ensure the Private IP is once again being returned, and you can browse via SSMS, proving that Private Link is operational
+- Re-run nslookup on the *az-mgmt-vm* VM in Azure to ensure the Private IP is once again being returned
+- Browse via SSMS, proving that Private Link is once again operational

 ## :checkered_flag: Results

 - You are now using Azure Private Link to access your SQL server alongside the use of a custom DNS server inside of Azure.
-DNS requests from your client/mgmt VM within the Spoke VNet are being sent via the Microsoft Windows Server inside of your Hub VNet.
+DNS requests from your *az-mgmt-vm* VM within the Spoke VNet are being sent via the Microsoft Windows Server inside of your Hub VNet (*az-dns-vm* VM).
 This server is configured to send all unknown requests to Azure DNS.

 # Challenge 6 : Use Private Link to access an Azure SQL Server over a Private Hybrid Connection